Nayaya-30/HNG-Profile-Card/README.md

 - Sections for hobbies and dislikes
 - Social media links with uniform SVG icons
 - Responsive layout that adapts to different screen sizes
+- Keyboard navigation support with arrow key navigation for social links

 ### About Page